Relational space-time and de Broglie waves: Introduction

-so the moving clock and wave-form $\psi(t,x)$ are in phase, see Figure \ref{fig:waveform}.
+so the moving clock and wave-form $\psi(t,x)$ are in phase, (see Figure \ref{fig:waveform} and the associated animation).
 It is clear then that de Broglie waves are closely connected with the Lorentz transformation between local inertial reference frames $K_{a}$ and $K_{b}$, in particular with the coordinate map $\tau(t,x)$.
-The aim now is derive the existence of such a wave-form as a representation of this coordinate map between the rest-frames of the observers $\oa$ and $\ob$.
+The existence of de Broglie waves was confirmed almost immediately after de Broglie's first prediction \cite{deB1925}, with the interference experiments of Davisson \& Germer \cite{DG1927} and the contemporaneous experiments of Thomson \& Reid \cite{TR1927}.
+In the years since, the experimental evidence supporting de Broglie's conjecture has accumulated steadily (see \cite{Arnetal1999,Setal2008,Setal2020} among others).
+A comprehensive treatment of the wave-mechanics of de Broglie waves as an extension of Hamilton's optical methods in the context of absolute space-time is given in \cite{Syn1954}.